Hot Weather Advice

 Water and drinking

 Stay hydrated – It’s very important that you remain hydrated during summer months, so drink lots of water and cold drinks.
 Try to avoid excess alcohol and too much caffeine as these will have an adverse effect.
 If you’ve got a cold/flu or existing illness, you could dehydrate more quickly when its hot – so please keep that in mind when taking on fluids.
-Water is king in the hot weather.
+Water is key in the hot weather.

 Windows, curtains and blinds